stevelerner/tinyotel/README.md

-# TinyOTel - Minimal OpenTelemetry Demo
+# TinyOTel + TinyOlly

+**Two tiny implementations for learning observability:**

-A minimal OpenTelemetry demo showing metrics, traces, and logs.
+1. **TinyOTel** - A minimal OpenTelemetry demo showing how to instrument applications with logs, metrics, and traces

-**Includes TinyOlly**: A custom observability backend built from scratch!
-See [TINYOLLY-README.md](TINYOLLY-README.md) for details.
+2. **TinyOlly** - A tiny observability backend built from scratch to visualize and correlate telemetry data

+Both are designed to be small, focused, and educational - showing how observability works without the complexity of production systems.

-## Components
+## TinyOTel Components

+A minimal OpenTelemetry setup demonstrating the three pillars of observability: logs, metrics, and traces.

 ### 1. OpenTelemetry Collector

-The collector is configured with:
+A tiny OTEL collector configured with:
 - Receivers: OTLP gRPC on port 4317
 - Exporters: Debug/Console exporter with detailed verbosity
-- Pipelines: Traces, Metrics, and Logs
+- Pipelines: Logs, Metrics, and Traces
 - Protocol: gRPC (efficient binary protocol)

-### 2. Python Demo App
+### 2. Instrumented Python App

-A simple Flask application that:
+A simple Flask application demonstrating OpenTelemetry instrumentation:
-- Uses OpenTelemetry auto-instrumentation
-- Generates traces automatically for each HTTP request
+- Auto-instrumentation for automatic tracing
-- Outputs structured JSON logs with trace/span IDs
+- Structured JSON logs with trace/span correlation
+- Custom metrics collection
-- Exports traces to the OTEL collector
+- Exports all telemetry via OTLP

 Endpoints (available at http://localhost:5001):
 - `GET /` - Home page with endpoint list